 Conclusion

 Fortunately, most spider bites in Australia are not serious.
-However, it is still important to know what to do during the initial phase of the incident.
-Knowing how to distinguish between a funnel-web, redback and white-tail spider bite may help you better manage the situation in an emergency.
+However, it is still important to know what to do during the initial phase of the accident.
+Knowing how to distinguish between a funnel-web, redback and white tail spider bite may help you better manage the situation in an emergency.

 Build the confidence to respond during medical emergencies with